teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 *Aline TODO*
 We would like for the generated images to be: clear, realistic and useful.
 - Image Clarity/Quality : Variance, Spatial and Spectral Entropy, SNR
-- Image realism : Spectral Angle Mapper for average melanoma spectral signature , SSIM with real images
+- Image realism : Spectral Angle Mapper for average melanoma spectral signature , SSIM with real images, adapted FID
 - Usability: Given a baseline classifier that classifies images into melanoma and not melanoma, first train the classifier with only real data then with real + synthetic data and see if F1 score improves.
 Then, train only on synthetic data and test on real data to see if classifier performs similarly

 ### Dataset Description